abap2UI5/docs/docs/addons/logging.md

 <i class="fa-brands fa-github"></i> [Logging Addon on GitHub](https://github.com/abap2UI5-addons/logging)

 Logging is essential for developing end-user business processes.
-In ABAP systems, the standard tool for this is the Business Application Log (BAL), which is supported in both on-premise systems and ABAP Cloud (via new APIs).
-Additionally, open-source projects like the excellent [abap-logger](https://github.com/ABAP-Logger/ABAP-Logger) offer valuable alternatives.
+In ABAP systems, the standard tool for this is the Business Application Log, which is supported in both on-premise systems and ABAP Cloud (via new APIs).

-To display these messages for end-users in abap2UI5 apps, this add-on centralizes BAL logging UIs for easy integration and collaborative expansion.
+To display these messages for end-users in abap2UI5 apps, this addon centralizes BAL logging UIs for easy integration and collaborative expansion.

 ### Use cases